qinbatista/PythonServer/documentation/GameManager.md

 ## ========   pass\_stage   ========

+Documentation needed.
+Author: HouYao

 Let the player enter the next stage and give the reward.
 The clear\_time parameter is a string representing the time it took to clear the level.

 Status codes and meaning:

 - 0 - passed customs
-- 1 - database operation error
+- 98 - database operation error
-- 9 - abnormal data!
+- 99 - abnormal data!

 ##### Sample Request